steadylearner/docker-examples/hash/README.md

 I use **JavaScript, Rust, Python** and thought that **JavaScript** will be useful for this project because your company use Node and go language.

-1. I coded gRPC Node servers for users and products with postgresql in the localhost.
+1. I coded gRPC Node servers for users and products with **pg**(postgresql) in the localhost.

-2. I used **Tape** for end to end tests because it is faster and **Jest** for general tests and **ESLint** for organization and to find potential problems.
+2. I used **Tape** for end to end tests for /product because it is faster.
+Then, I included **Jest** for general tests and **ESLint** for code organization and to find potential problems.

 3. Then, I built docker containers for products, users and postgresql to test it locally with **Dockerfile**, **$docker-compose up -d** and the **docker-compose.yml**.

 4. I decided to use aws to deploy them.
 I used **aws rds postgresql option** instead of **custom postgresql docker container and aws plugin and ebs volumes** for simplicity.

-5. I uploaded the project with aws cloud formation with ecs-cli and fargate container options with **ecs-cli compose up** and **docker-compose.yml and ecs-params.yml**.
+5. I uploaded the project with aws cloud formation with ecs-cli and fargate container launch options with **ecs-cli** and **docker-compose.yml and ecs-params.yml**.